OOI-RCA-APL/ceres/docs/getting-started.md

 ## Using the CLI

 With the engine running in one terminal, open another terminal in the same directory and activate the virtual environment.
-The CLI communicates with the running engine over a Unix socket.
+A running engine writes a small file into the project holding the port it listens on and a token, and the CLI reads that file and speaks HTTP to it on loopback.
+That is why the CLI has to run in the project directory, and why nothing on the network can reach it.

 ### Checking Status